jstnrme77/scalerrs-portal/progress.md

 - ✅ Enhanced month filtering to properly handle year in month filter
 - ✅ Added dynamic status filter options based on actual data
 - ✅ Improved DR filter to handle different field names for domain rating
+- ✅ Updated article status functionality to use "Keyword/Content Status" field from Airtable
+- ✅ Updated brief status functionality to use "Keyword/Content Status" field from Airtable
+- ✅ Implemented new status values for articles and briefs based on Airtable field
+- ✅ Updated kanban board columns to reflect the exact status values from Airtable
 - 🔄 Enhancing real-time data synchronization
 - 🔄 Implementing more robust error handling